yogesh-m-gaikwad/org-hierarchy/README.md

 - Promoting a member at any level will select a replacement randomly - this can have separate flow
 - Filter is available in tree this will show parents that include a matched child entry
 - As the db us local storage pagination of tables is not implemented.
+- Hash Router is used as the application was to be deployed on GitHub Pages and there are known issues with BrowserRouter on GitHub Pages.

 ## User Guide